Uganda–Tanzania War: Initial actions

 In the middle of the day on 9 October, Ugandan troops made their first incursion into Tanzania when a motorised detachment moved into Kakunyu and set two houses on fire.
 Tanzanian artillery retaliated, destroying a Ugandan armoured personnel carrier and a truck, and killing two soldiers.
 Ugandan artillery returned fire but caused no damage.
 In the evening Radio Uganda reported that a Tanzanian invasion had been repulsed.
 The following day Ugandan MiG fighters bombed Tanzanian forests.
 Ugandan artillery continuously bombarded Tanzanian territory, so on 14 October the Tanzanians brought their mortars into action, and the Ugandan guns subsequently stopped firing.
 Over the next few days, both sides exchanged artillery fire, gradually expanding across the whole border.
 Tanzanian leaders felt that Amin was only making provocations.

 On 18 October Ugandan MiGs bombed Bukoba, the capital of the West Lake Region.
-Despite facing ineffectual Tanzanian anti-aircraft fire, the bombings caused little damage.
+Despite ineffectual Tanzanian anti-aircraft fire, the bombings caused little damage.
 However, the explosions' reverberations shattered windows and incited the population to panic.
 In contrast to Tanzania's silence, Radio Uganda reported a Tanzanian "invasion" of Ugandan territory with accounts of fictional battles, and detailed that Tanzanian troops had advanced 15 km into Uganda, killing civilians and destroying property.
 Amin told residents in Mutukula that in spite of the "attack", he still hoped for good relations with Tanzania.
 At the same time, Radio Uganda's Kinyankole language broadcasts—which were closely monitored and understood by West Lake residents—virulently criticised Nyerere and claimed that Tanzanians wished to fall under Ugandan jurisdiction to escape the former's rule.
 Meanwhile, the Ugandan regime came under increased internal strain.
 Dozens of soldiers of the Masaka garrison deemed disloyal were executed, rival government agents got in a shootout in Kampala, and more agents were killed while attempting to arrest a former finance minister.